pioz/god/README.md

 commands:

 1. Check if GO is installed on the remote host
-2. Check if Systemd is installed on the remote host
+2. Check if systemd is installed on the remote host
 3. Check if the user `pioz` is in the [lingering list](https://www.freedesktop.org/software/systemd/man/loginctl.html)
 4. Install the GO package `github.com/pioz/go_hello_world_server@latest` in `$GOBIN` (default `~/go/bin/`)
 5. Create the systemd unit service file in `~/.config/systemd/user/`